 6. Tumors or other diseases

-Your spine can be an annoying pain due to tumors since it’s disrupting your spinal form as it places pressure on your spinal ligaments, nerves and middle back muscles.
+Your spine can be an annoying upper back pain due to tumors since it’s disrupting your spinal form as it places pressure on your spinal ligaments, nerves and middle back muscles.

 7. Injured Discs